sgmonda/houstone/readme.md

 - 📁 middlewares            # API middlewares
 - 📁 pages                  # Houstone pages
 - 📁 components             # Houstone components
+- 📁 static                 # Public assets and resources, like your favicon, images, etc.
 ```

-A good start point is to see the `example` directory inside this repo.
-During
+A good start point is to see the `example` directory inside this repository.
-next sections you'll learn to create an app from scratch.
+During next sections you'll learn to create an app from scratch.

 # Usage